Solar System Exploration Program

 DART

-The Double Asteroid Redirection Test, or DART, will be the first demonstration of the kinetic impact technique to change the motion of an asteroid in space.
-This is a science-driven test of one of the technologies for preventing the Earth impact of a hazardous asteroid, with the primary objective to demonstrate and measure the effects of a kinetic impact on a small asteroid.
-The target is the binary near-Earth asteroid Didymos.
+The Double Asteroid Redirection Test, or DART, was the first demonstration of the kinetic impact technique to change the motion of an asteroid in space.
+This was a science-driven test of one of the technologies for preventing the Earth impact of a hazardous asteroid, with the primary objective to demonstrate and measure the effects of a kinetic impact on a small asteroid.
+The target of the binary near-Earth asteroid Didymos was successfully rendezvoused in September of 2022.

-DART is a simple, single-string spacecraft design and carries an instrument called DRACO, short for Didymos Reconnaissance and Asteroid Camera for OpNav.
-DRACO is a high-resolution imager for targeting and observation during the impact rendezvous.
+DART was a simple, single-string spacecraft design and carried an instrument called DRACO, short for Didymos Reconnaissance and Asteroid Camera for OpNav.
+DRACO was a high-resolution imager for targeting and observation during the impact rendezvous.

 Europa Clipper